Increase Productivity by Improving Your Work Environment

 The lean principle, a Japanese workspace organization method, consists of 5 S’s: seiri (sort), seiton (straighten), seiso (shine), seiketsu (standardize), and shitsuke (sustain.)
 Many corporations around the world (e.g Essay Zoo) utilize this principle when systemizing their office spaces, and oftentimes it does more harm than good.

 Whether your personality is expressed in photographs, art or framed autographs, make sure the space you are working in reflects who you are, and not just who you work for.
+You need to be comfortable to be yourself; if you need glasses, wear them.
+If you work better standing up, then get a standing desk.
+Don’t be afraid to be yourself and to express who you are.

 There is a difference between extreme order and a clean space.
 Staffing firm Adecco surveyed 1,000 workers on whether or not employees judged the cleanliness of their coworker’s office space and their characteristics as a reflection on their cleanliness.
 Fifty seven percent of them said they judged.